fern-api/fern/docs/README.md

 # Fern

-Fern is a framework for building APIs.
-You can think of it as an alternative to Swagger/OpenAPI.
+> **Fern is a framework for building APIs.** You can think of it as an alternative to OpenAPI/Swagger.

 ### Goals

-**1. High quality code generation.**
+**1. High-quality code generation.**

 Generators can be written in any language, for any language.
-Generated servers and clients are idoimatic and easy to use.
+Generated servers and clients are idiomatic and easy to use.

 **2. Plugin support.**

 Generators can define plugin points to expand their functionality.
-For example, a plugin might add support for gRPC or add Auth0 authorization checks for each endpoint.
+For example, a plugin may add support for gRPC or could add Auth0 authorization checks for each endpoint.

-**3. Protocol flexiblility.**
+**3. Protocol flexibility.**

 Use HTTP when you want RESTful calls.
 Use WebSockets when you want subscriptions.
 Use TCP when you care about performance.
 Fern manages the transport layer and provides similar interfaces so you can use the best protocol for the job.

-**4. Errors as a first class concept.**
+**4. Errors as a first-class concept.**

 Every request can result in success or failure.
 Errors are strongly typed so it's easy for consumers to handle them.